Silas Katompa Mvumpa: Loan to Red Star Belgrade

-On 3 September 2024, he joined Serbian club Red Star Belgrade, on loan from VfB Stuttgart.
+On 3 September 2024, Silas joined Serbian club Red Star Belgrade, on loan from VfB Stuttgart.
 He made his debut for the club on 14 September, in a 2–0 win against Napredak in the Serbian SuperLiga.
-He scored his first goal for the club on 23 September, in a 4–0 league win against rivals Partizan.
+He scored his first goal for the club on 23 September, in a 4–0 away win against rivals Partizan.
+Two weeks later, on 6 November, he scored his first UEFA Champions League goal in a 5–2 defeat against Barcelona.
+Later that month, on 27 November, he netted a goal in a 5–1 victory over his parent club Stuttgart in the European competition.

+Mainz 05

+On 7 January 2026, Silas joined fellow Bundesliga club Mainz 05 for an undisclosed fee.

 International career

 Silas debuted for the DR Congo national team in a 3–1 2023 Africa Cup of Nations qualification win over Mauritania on 24 March 2023.
-On 21 January 2024, he scored his first international goal in a 1-1 draw against Morocco in the 2023 Africa Cup of Nations.
+On 21 January 2024, he scored his first international goal in a 1–1 draw against Morocco in the 2023 Africa Cup of Nations.

 Identity

 On 8 June 2021, VfB Stuttgart released a statement that revealed that Silas's real name is actually Silas Katompa Mvumpa, and not Silas Wamangituka Fundu as previously thought.
 Stuttgart believed that Silas's agent had altered Mvumpa's identity to increase the player's dependence on the agent.
 Furthermore, Silas was revealed to be one year older, with his actual birth year being 1998.
 He stated that a new agent and club helped him gain the confidence to reveal these details, after having had them held against him as a threat by his previous agent; Stuttgart did not expect any sanctions against the club and player.
 However, on 11 June, Silas was fined €30,000 and banned for three months by the German Football Association.